comp-methods-fsu-2021/NACW_DocsRawls/TextCleaning.md

 1. Removed \n
 2. Removed ##  p.
 3. Removed ## #s s  s
-4. Removed s s
+4. Removed   #s s  s
+5. Removed -as s
+6. Removed ----------------—
-5. Began searching for rhetorical aspects of textbook.
+7. Began searching for rhetorical aspects of textbook.
 * United Daughters of the Confederacy Meeting Minutes
-6. Slowly removing extra line breaks, #, characters describing pictures/emblems
+8. Slowly removing extra line breaks, #, characters describing pictures/emblems
-7. In SublimeText working with pages 23-42 for tabling, these are the some of the treasury notes in the document.
+9. In SublimeText working with pages 23-42 for tabling, these are the some of the treasury notes in the document.
-8. Using Find: \$ to remove '$'Replacing with \n
+10. Using Find: \$ to remove '$'Replacing with \n
-9. Find: \n & replace
+11. Find: \n & replace
-10. removing odd characters
+12. removing odd characters

 # Notes